rainlab/notify-plugin/README.md

 1. Plugin registers associated actions, conditions and events using `registerNotificationRules`
 1. A notification class is bound to a system event using `Notifier::bindEvent`
 1. A system event is fired `Event::fire`
-1. The parameters of the event are captured, along with any context parameters
+1. The parameters of the event are captured, along with any global context parameters
 1. A command is pushed on the queue to process the notification `Queue::push`
 1. The command finds all notification rules using the notification class and triggers them
 1. The notification conditions are checked and only proceed if met